Dertzey/Semester-Project-1/README.md

 Community Science Museum is an informative and exciting museum about science.
 The target audience is primary and middle school children (ages 7-15) and families with young children.

-This project was created based on the first-semester curriculum, where we had to implement everything we knew about HTML and CSS.
+This project was created based on the first-semester curriculum, where we had to implement everything we knew about HTML, CSS and Design.

-You can add some bullet points if you'd like to:

 - Semantic HTML
 - DRY Principle